Search

 Authentic Greek Saganaki Recipe

-Make authentic Greek saganaki with just 3 ingredients!
-This crispy pan-seared cheese is golden on the outside, gooey inside, and finished with lemon and honey.
+Make authentic Greek saganaki with just a few ingredients!
+This crispy pan-seared cheese is golden on the outside, gooey on the inside, and finished with a hint of lemon and honey.

 Prep Time 2 minutes